benbaptist/minecraft-wrapper/README.md

 #Overview#
 Wrapper.py is an easy to use Minecraft server wrapper for adding extra functionality into the server without modifying the server jar file.

-</br></br>It also comes with a relatively simple and straight-forward - yet powerful - plugin API that can be used to create Bukkit-like plugins on vanilla.
+</br></br>It also comes with a relatively simple and straight-forward - yet powerful - plugin API that can be used to create Bukkit-like plugins with no server modding.
+The API works best when operated in proxy mode.
+(If you are using a modded server system like bukkit, forge, sponge, etc, wrapper should __not__ be run in proxy mode!)

 #Installation#
 Wrapper.py doesn't require any special modules for most of the basic features to work, but web mode and proxy mode require `requests` and `pycrypto`, and `pkg_resources`.